The MFA at JU nurtures the development of rigorous and refined relationships between three aspects of creative production:

 The MFA degree is a 2 year low-residency program emphasizing choreography and the creative process of generating new works that are grounded in both classical and contemporary dance genres.

-Each year the program starts with a 6-week Summer Intensive, which consists of an immersive 10 day residency at White Oak Plantation.
+Each year the program starts with a 6-week Summer Intensive,

 This MFA is particularly geared toward artists in transition and expects that applicants should have professional experience in the field prior to application.